metaspace2020/metaspace/metaspace/webapp/src/tours/intro/steps/30-sorting.md

 nextOnTargetClick: true
 ---

-By default, records are sorted by MSM score, but you can also sort them by m/z
+By default, records are sorted by MSM score, but you can also sort them by m/z or FDR